 The account curated by Hong Kong-based art advisor Alexandre Errera follows his gallery-hopping travels around Asia, sharing the best of current exhibitions and pointers on which artists are worth finding out more about.

-As an independent guide and advisory company, The Collectors Guide uses its Instagram account to reach out to new customers by sharing expert views on current exhibitions and emerging artists.
+As an independent guide and advisory company, The Collectors List uses its Instagram account to reach out to new customers by sharing expert views on current exhibitions and emerging artists.

 Known for her acerbic tongue, Paddy Johnson has gained a reputation for outing the worst of the contemporary art world.
 Her Instagram feed shows a softer side to the writer, following her life away from being the art world’s most outspoken critic.